wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Confirmed compatibility with WordPress 4.3
 = 2.3.2 =
 * Confirmed compatibility with WordPress 4.2.2
 * Updated classes to use PHP5 constructors to satisfy WordPress Changeset 32990